leolyliu/CORE4D-Instructions/benchmarks/interaction_synthesis/MDM_OMOMO/README.md

-The code is developed based on [Object Motion Guided Human Motion Synthesis](https://github.com/lijiaman/omomo_release)
+The code is developed based on [Object Motion Guided Human Motion Synthesis](https://github.com/lijiaman/omomo_release), and is tested on Ubuntu 20.04 with NVIDIA Geforce RTX 3090.

 ## Environment Setup